MonkHelios/Home-made-433MHz-Yagi-Uda/README.md

 # Home-made-433MHz-Yagi-Uda
 A 433MHz 5 director, 1 reflector, simple dipole Yagi-Uda antenna with isolated metal boom made from scrap metal rods and fiber glass.
+DK7ZB match used for coax feed matching.

 ---

-### Gallery
+### The Antenna

 <br>